Mortgage Refinance Guide for Washington Homeowners

 Your break-even is 20 months.

-Another way to view how long it takes to break-even on a refinance is to look at the amortization schedule of the proposed mortgage and see how many months (payments) it will take to return to your existing principal balance.
+Another way to evaluate break-even is to review the amortization schedule of the new loan and count how many months it takes to return to your current principal balance — especially useful when costs are rolled into the new loan amount.

-If you plan to stay in the home longer than your break-even timeline, refinancing may make sense.
+If you plan to stay in the home longer than your break-even timeline, refinancing likely makes sense.

 If you’re planning to move soon, it may not.